aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement-new-year-days/yom-kippur/a-dudele-where-shall-i-seek-you-by-rabbi-levi-yitshaq-of-berditchev.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
 When it's good — You,
-[When it's,] Heaven forfend, sorrow —
+[When it's,] Heaven forfend, bad —
 Oy, you;[foot]cf. Birkat Yotser Ohr.
 A statement of non-duality.[/foot]&nbsp;
 Oy!
 You you you you you you!
 You you you you you you you!